malachig/immuno_gcp_wdl_rcrf/TestModifiedPeptides.md

    cat $INFILE | perl -sne 'chomp; $length2=$length-1; if($_ =~/^\>/){print "$_\n"}elsif($_ =~ /(\w+)\|(\w+)/){$before=$1; $after=$2; $sub=substr($before, -$length2); print "$sub$after\n"}' -- -length=$LENGTH > $LENGTH_FASTA
 done
 ```

+At this point you should stop and examine the individual peptide sequences designed to be fed into pVACbind for each length run.
+Note that for each length N (e.g. `-e1 8`) the corresponding fasta sequences will be N+1 or greater in length such that it is not possible to extract a substring of that length without including at least one modified amino acid.  pVACbind will extract all sub-strings of the specified length (e.g. 8 for `-e1 8`).

+For example, if the modification was an N-term-RRR modification to QPSTLVQRPTSLF.
+The 8-mer fasta file would include 7 amino acids and all three R's:

+RRRQPSTLVQ

+pVACbind would then iterate through this sequence and test the following 8-mer sequences:

+RRRQPSTL
+RRQPSTLV
+RQPSTLVQ

+Note that all sequences are of the target length being test by pVACbind (8) and all tested sequences contain at least one modified amino acid.

 ### Enter a pVACtools docker environment to run pVACbind on the sub-peptide sequences containing modified AAs